 They’re designed to make sure you’re paying attention, essentially.
 It’s all too easy to watch a video, check it off your mental to-do list and move on – but without really learning anything.
 So the MCQs make sure you’re remembering the core points that you’ll need in the exams.

-You should re-watch videos until you pass the MCQ first time, and really understand the answer.
+You should re-watch the learnsignal videos until you pass the MCQ first time, and ensure that you really understand the answer.

 So.
 You’ve watched the videos and passed the relevant MCQs.
 Your next step is to attempt some questions.
 Click on the question bank, and you’ll see a tutor video where you’re walked through the answer.
 These are super helpful, because they don’t just tell you the answer – they show you how to approach the question.